avalon60/OraTAPI/README.md

 1. Download the new release of OraTAPI
 2. Unpack as outlined previously.
 3. Run the `setup` command as outlined previously
-4. Run `migrate_config` command as per the example below.
+4. Run `profile_mgr` to migrate the old install into a named profile.

 ```
    cd <path-to-parent-folder>/oratapi-<x.y.z>
-   ./bin/migrate_config.sh -o <path_to_old_install_dir>
+   ./bin/profile_mgr.sh --migrate-old <path_to_old_install_dir> migrated_profile
 ```
-This will result in your old OraTAPI.ini file, CSV files, and templates being copied into the new runtime home under `~/OraTAPI`.
+This will result in your old OraTAPI.ini file, CSV files, and templates being copied into `~/OraTAPI/configs/migrated_profile`.
+After migration, `profile_mgr` prompts whether to activate the migrated profile.

-Note that there is also a `migrate_config.ps1` command for Windows PowerShell.
+Note that there is also a `profile_mgr.ps1` command for Windows PowerShell.

 If new config settings are introduced, then you will get feedback from the migration tool.
 It will list any new OraTAPI.ini sections that you have missing as well as any properties.
 In addition, it will inform you if there are